Undergraduate Degree Programs

 - Declare their intention to complete the certificate and develop a plan of study in by completing the online form.

-- Complete the online checklist no later than the 10th day of classes in the student’s final term to affirm that the requirements for the certificate have been met or will be met at the completion of the current term.
+- Complete the online checklist no later than the final day of classes in the student’s final term to affirm that the requirements for the certificate have been met.

 Students opting to complete the certificate with a practicum must receive approval from an IB advisor prior to undertaking the practicum.
 Options for a practicum may include, but are not limited to, the following: volunteering, research, experience abroad, internships, or job shadowing.
 Practicums should comprise at least twenty supervised hours of experience aligned with the certificate.
 Students need to complete the online practicum approval form prior to undertaking the experience.